AllenCell/camera-alignment-core/README.md

     channels_to_shift=[channel.channel_index for channel in biological_data_back_channels]
 )

-# (Right now in the script would be a great time to iterate over `aligned_scenes` and
+# ...(Right now in the script would be a great time to iterate over `aligned_scenes` and
 # upload each aligned scene to FMS and delete the now unnecessary versions saved in `out_dir`.
-# Refer to aicsfiles documentation should you need help with uploading.)
+# Refer to aicsfiles documentation should you need help with uploading.)...

 # You can also use `Align` to create a reference alignment by aligning the optical control
 # image itself.
 This may be helpful, for example, to spot check alignnment quality.